Menu

 In terms of the type of accident, overexertion or bodily reactions accounted for over a third of injuries.
 Falls, slips, and trips made up a quarter.
 Contact with objects or equipment was close behind at 23 percent.

 Stats may provide some interesting insights, but they don’t tell the full story of how an injury happened and if the worker in a particular case is entitled to compensation.
 In fact, the biggest relevance they might have to your injury claim is by showing how much experience employers and insurance companies have defending against claims.
-If you’ve been injured at work, contact a workers’ compensation attorney today.

 Paul D. Giannetti, Attorney BBB Business Review